 Takeaway:

 Roller Skate Nation features a product in a great way and sends customers to purchase it immediately.
-It can improve by using more persuasive copy that educates visitors about product improvements and why they should care/buy.

-Page Elements to include in your landing pages
+Page elements to include in your landing pages

 Each landing page you create will serve a different purpose.
 However, there are some elements that each landing page should have.

-A great ecommerce landing page will have:
+A great ecommerce landing page will include:

 • Clear, attention-grabbing headline and subheadings